WayneCrawford/ComPy/README.md

 compliance = compy.Calculate_Compliance_beta(stream, f_min_com=0.007, f_max_com=0.02, gain_factor=0.66, time_window=2)
 ```

-**Function Overview:**
-The `compy.Calculate_Compliance_beta` function calculates the compliance function with specific window selection criteria to ensure high-quality data.
+This function calculates the compliance function with specific window selection criteria to ensure high-quality data.
 This function is critical for accurate measurement and analysis of seafloor compliance.

+**Parameters**:

 - **stream**: The raw seismic data stream before processing.
 - **f_min_com**: Low frequency corner of the compliance band.
 The default is 0.007.